We all have a back story.

 I had to say goodbye to O2, one of my all-time favorite clients, when our family packed our bags and moved to Silicon Valley.
 Now, you might think that the Bay Area is the obvious destination for someone like myself.
 Indeed, I had planned to make the move many moons ago, but I met someone — and married her.
 So life meandered down a different path for a while.

-Years later, I returned to the idea of becoming a “tech migrant” after having kids and wanting to avail them of the Bay Area’s creative potential, even though, as I have come to discover, the region and its culture has a somewhat distorted vision of creativity.
+Years later, I returned to the idea of becoming a “tech migrant” after having kids and wanting to avail them of the Bay Area’s creative potential, even though, as I have come to discover, the region and its culture has a somewhat narrow vision of creativity.

 In the early 90s I had developed a 3D compression technique (for augmented reality) whilst studying for a PhD (sponsored by Motorola).
 I studied at the prestigious Mobile Multimedia Lab in University of Southampton.
 Upon advice of my sponsor, I had to abandon 3D compression in favor of “something more practical.”
 So I dug into the much lauded challenge of solving the canonical wireless interference problem (“co-channel interference”) that sits at the root of determining the capacity of a cellular system (other than shrinking the cell size).
 I did this in conjunction with a colleague at HP Labs using fuzzy logic AI (and later neural nets).
 It strengthened my interest in algorithms.

 I wrote one of the world’s first books about mobile apps, a category that I helped to invent.
 I was one of the only individual expert members of the Java community that invented the first mobile app framework.
 The underlying tech was the foundation for Android years later.
 But before it existed I had already built the world’s first wireless email system using the Wireless Application Protocol (WAP).
 And even before that, I built a wireless sync system on Windows CE.
-And — before that — I had built what was seemingly the world’s first email gateway using text messaging back when the total messages on the UK network (Vodafone) was in the thousands per day.
+And — before that — I had built what was probably the world’s first mobile email gateway using text messaging back when the total messages on the UK network (Vodafone) was in the thousands per day.

 So yes, I really am one of the inventors of the mobile app.
 (For a more complete list of my inventions, see some of the entries in my work.)